What Is a Letter of Intent to Sue (With Settlement Demand)?

 - Agreements that include a requirement for a demand letter if a dispute arises

-Even in other cases where a demand letter isn’t required, it’s strongly recommended to facilitate a smooth resolution of a legal issue.
+Even in other cases where a letter of intent to sue isn’t required, it’s strongly recommended to facilitate a smooth resolution of a legal issue.

 Step 1 – Write the Header